 Issues of Access, Transparency and Efficiency

 US Citizenship and Immigration Services (USCIS) maintains millions of historical records of significant value to genealogists, researchers, and historians.
-Access to these records is currently controlled by the fee-based USCIS Genealogy Program and/or the USCIS Freedom of Information Act/Privacy Act (FOIA/PA) program.
+Access to these records is currently controlled by the fee-based USCIS Genealogy Program (USCIS GP) and/or the USCIS Freedom of Information Act/Privacy Act (FOIA/PA) program.
+In May 2024, AR-2 Forms, one of the five record series serviced by the USCIS Genealogy Program, transferred custody to the National Archives and Records Administration (NARA).

-In 2007, USCIS should have begun transfer of a copy of the MiDAS system, including the INS Master Index Soundex, to the National Archives (NARA).1 The transfer of this system would have laid the groundwork for the efficient and regular handover of records from USCIS to NARA.
-Prior to accepting a records transfer, NARA requires an agency to provide a serviceable index of names and/or file numbers.2 Until this long-overdue transfer of MiDAS is complete, NARA cannot accept a transfer of USCIS’ historic records.
+In 2007, USCIS should have begun transfer of a copy of the MiDAS system, including the INS Master Index Soundex, to NARA.1 The transfer of this system would have laid the groundwork for the efficient and regular handover of records from USCIS to NARA.
+Prior to accepting a records transfer, NARA requires an agency to provide a serviceable index of names and/or file numbers.2 Until this long-overdue transfer of MiDAS is complete, NARA cannot accept a transfer of the majority of USCIS' historical records.
 USCIS and NARA must work together to transfer the MiDAS system immediately.

 In the meantime, fee-paying customers bear the brunt of USCIS' mismanagement of the Genealogy Program, ranging from multi-year wait times to reports of lost records or files not found.
 Problems with the USCIS Genealogy Program continue unabated.
 USCIS has done nothing to demonstrate to its customers that it has addressed issues related to access, transparency, or efficiency.